zchee/golang-wiki/GitHubCodeLayout.md

 # Introduction

-A common use case is to create a reusable library and an application that consumes it, and host both on Github.
+A common use case is to create a reusable library and an application that consumes it, and host both on GitHub.
 We will illustrate this with a trivial application called "` uselessd `" that consumes a likewise trivial library called "` useless `".

 # Code Layout

-The app and both libraries live on Github, each in its own repository.  ` $GOPATH ` is the root of the _project_ - each of your Github repos will be checked out several folders below ` $GOPATH `.
+The app and both libraries live on GitHub, each in its own repository.  ` $GOPATH ` is the root of the _project_ - each of your GitHub repos will be checked out several folders below ` $GOPATH `.

 Your code layout would look like this: